FAU-LAP/nomad-distro-LAP/README.md

 9. Finally, open [http://localhost/nomad-oasis](http://localhost/nomad-oasis) in your browser to start using your new NOMAD Oasis.

 #### Updating the image
+1. To update the image, just push your changes to github and a workflow runs to build the image.
+> [!NOTE]
+> There are two images, one on the main branch and one on the development branch.
+> The development branch does not include the jupyter image.
+The `docker-compose.yaml` files on each branch use the corresponding image.
+> It is recommended to use the development branch for testing and then push working versions to the main branch.

 1. Whenever you update your image you need to shut down NOMAD using

     ```sh